Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/storage-ceph-rbd-overview/guide.en-gb.md

 updated: 2025-11-12
 ---

+> [!primary]
+>
+> Please note that this information may change prior to General Availability (GA).
+Our current estimate for GA is **March 2026**.
+We will make every effort to keep you informed of any updates, but we recommend checking this guide regularly for the latest information.
+Thank you for your understanding.
+>

 ## Objective

 This guide presents the Block Storage architecture implemented in **OPCP**, based on OpenStack.
 It explains how persistent storage for virtual machines (VMs) is ensured by **Ceph RADOS Block Device** (RBD), an open-source, distributed and highly scalable solution designed to meet the needs of modern enterprises.